The Amazing Race 25

-The Amazing Race 25 is the twenty-fifth season of the American reality television show The Amazing Race.
-It featured eleven teams of two competing in a race around the world.
+The Amazing Race 25 is the twenty-fifth season of the American reality competition show The Amazing Race.
+Hosted by Phil Keoghan, it featured eleven teams of two, each with a pre-existing relationship, competing in a race around the world to win US$1,000,000.
+This season visited four continents and ten countries and traveled over 26000 mi during twelve legs.
+Starting in New York City, racers traveled through the U.S. Virgin Islands, England, Scotland, Denmark, Sweden, Morocco, Italy, Malta, Singapore, and the Philippines before returning to the United States and finishing in Greater Los Angeles.
+Elements introduced in this season include a public start; the Save, which was awarded to the winners of the first leg and would save them from elimination once; an Express Pass hidden on the racecourse; the Blind Detour, where teams learned about the task that they chose after arriving at its location; and four teams racing in the final leg.
+Elements of the show that returned for this season include the mid-leg elimination.
 The season premiered on CBS on September 26, 2014, with the season finale airing on December 19, 2014.

-Food scientists Amy DeJong and Maya Warren were the winners of this season, while married dentists Jim and Misti Raman finished in second place, and married surfers Adam Dirks and Bethany Hamilton finished in third.
+Food scientists Amy DeJong and Maya Warren were the winners of this season, while married dentists Jim and Misti Raman finished in second place, and married surfers Adam Dirks and Bethany Hamilton finished in third place.

 Production

 Development and filming

 Filming began in the early morning of May 31, 2014, at Times Square in New York City.
 CBS invited fans to appear at the starting line to see the teams off.
+According to host Phil Keoghan, the show's production crew had sought to keep filming secret but included a public start this season due to the ubiquity of social media and fans' excitement.
 The publicity of the Times Square start led CBS to announce the identities of the competing teams the same day.
-It was revealed at the public start that instead of the Express Pass, teams would be awarded a new immunity from elimination pass called The Save for finishing first in the first leg.
-It could be used by that team if they were to finish last on any elimination leg before Leg 9.
+It was revealed at the public start that instead of the Express Pass, teams would be awarded a new immunity from elimination pass called the Save for finishing first in the first leg.
+It could be used by that team if they were to finish last on any elimination leg before the ninth leg.
 The Save was presented once in a non-elimination leg so it was never used.
+Filming for this season wrapped in Los Angeles on June 22, 2014.